Do It Yourself or Hire a Contractor

 My husband and I assessed the damage and looked at the repair estimate.
 We could do the repairs for a quarter of the bid cost – our labor was “free”.
 Should we do the repairs ourselves?

-try this site In making a decision whether to make a do-it-yourself (DIY) repair or hire a contractor, there are several questions you need to answer.
+more tips here In making a decision whether to make a do-it-yourself (DIY) repair or hire a contractor, there are several questions you need to answer.
 Can you do the work?
 Do you know how?
 Do you have the tools to do the work?
 (Sometimes it can be surprising how many tools are actually needed to do a “simple” repair!)
 Do you have the time to do the work?
 Do you WANT to do the work?

 We asked ourselves these questions: